Promact/md2/src/lib/tooltip/README.md

 | `tooltip-delay` | `number` | The delay of the Tooltip |

 ### Examples
-A Tooltip would have the following markup.
+A tooltip would have the following markup.
 ```html
 <span tooltip-direction="left" tooltip="On the Left!">Left</span>
 <button tooltip="some message"